-- 4. Ensure that the brakes are NOT overheated by continuous operation. - EXARNING Failure to minimize the use of brakes during overheating conditions could result in deterioration of brake efficiency which, if not avoided, could result in death or serious injury. - 5.
-The parking brake MUST NOT be immediately applied when the brakes are overheated, as the brake drums or discs could be damaged by different stress fields during cooling. - 6.
-Observe the operating recommendation of the trailer manufacturer for off-road operation of the installed axles. - IMPORTANT: The definition of OFF-ROAD means driving on non-asphalt/non-concrete routes, e.g. gravel roads, agricultural and forestry tracks, on construction sites and in gravel pits. - IMPORTANT: Off-road operation of axles beyond the approved application design could result in damage and impair suspension system performance. - 7.
-All suspension and axles systems require routine service, inspection and maintenance in order to maintain optimum performance and operational safety as well as an opportunity to recognize wear. - 8.
-In the event of suspension air pressure loss, quickly reduce speed as safely as possible and remove the vehicle from traffic.
-If unable to remove vehicle from traffic, follow DOT safety requirements regarding emergency situations. - 9.
-Contact a qualified towing and/or service company to assist in repairing vehicle or to move it to a qualified repair facility.
-DO NOT operate the vehicle in the absence of suspension air pressure.
+If the parking brake is immediately applied to the brakes when overheated, the brake drums or discs could be damaged by different stress fields during cooling.

+- Observe the operating recommendation of the trailer manufacturer for off-road operation of the installed axles. - IMPORTANT: The definition of OFF-ROAD means driving on non-asphalt/non-concrete routes, e.g. gravel roads, agricultural and forestry tracks, on construction sites and in gravel pits. - IMPORTANT: Off-road operation of axles beyond the approved application design could result in damage and impair suspension system performance. - Follow the recommended routine maintenance and inspections described in this manual.
+These procedures are designed so that optimum performance and operational safety are achieved. - In the event of suspension air pressure loss, quickly reduce speed as safely as possible and remove the vehicle from traffic.
+If unable to remove vehicle from traffic, follow DOT safety requirements regarding emergency situations. - Contact a qualified towing and/or service company to assist in repairing the vehicle or to move it to a qualified repair facility.
+DO NOT operate the vehicle in the absence of suspension air pressure; however in the event of an air system failure while in service, an internal rubber bumper built into the air spring will make it possible to temporarily operate the vehicle at reduced speed determined by road conditions.

-Operating the vehicle without proper air pressure can cause tire failure, fire, or loss of vehicle control which, if not avoided, could result in death or serious injury.
+Operating the vehicle without proper air pressure can cause tire failure, fire, or loss of vehicle control which, if not avoided could result in death or serious injury.